 Where β0 is the slope parameter and β1 is the intercept.

 Individual smolt reach-specific travel times were calculated from detection histories of releases of acoustically tagged smolts conducted in December and January for three consecutive winters (2006/2007, 2007/2008, and 2008/2009) (Perry 2010).
-Reach-specific migration speed (km/day) for each smolt was calculated by dividing reach length by travel days (Table ).
+Reach-specific migration speed (km/day) for each smolt was calculated by dividing reach length by travel days (Table E.4-9).
 Flow data was queried from the California Department of Water Resources (DWR’s) California Data Exchange website (<http://cdec.water.ca.gov/>).